UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/nodes_own_disk.md

 For this reason, jobs that perform a lot of file accesses, especially on temporary files, should use the compute node's local hard drive.
 If you do, then any slow-down due to file I/O is limited to the node(s) on which these jobs are running.

-The hard drive of the node is located at /scratch, and each job that runs on a node gets a folder created automatically with the same name as the jobid, /scratch/<jobid>.
-This folder name is also stored in the environment variable $SNIC_TMP for ease of use.
-The idea is that you copy files that you will be reading randomly, such as indices and databases but not files of reads, to $SNIC_TMP first thing in the job.
+The hard drive of the node is located at `/scratch`, and each job that runs on a node gets a folder created automatically with the same name as the jobid, `/scratch/<jobid>`.
+This folder name is also stored in the environment variable `$SNIC_TMP` for ease of use.
+The idea is that you copy files that you will be reading randomly, such as indices and databases but not files of reads, to `$SNIC_TMP` first thing in the job.
 Files that you read as a stream from beginning to end, like files of reads, should remain in project storage and read from there.
-You then run your analysis and have all the output files written to $SNIC_TMP as well.
-After the analysis is done, you copy back all the output files you want to keep to your project storage folder.
-Everything in /scratch/<jobid> will be deleted as soon as the job is finished, and you have no hope of recovering it after the job is completed.
+You then run your analysis and have all the output files written to `$SNIC_TMP` as well.
+After the analysis is done,
+you copy back all the output files you want to keep to your project storage folder.
+Everything in `/scratch/<jobid>` will be deleted as soon as the job is finished, and you have no hope of recovering it after the job is completed.

 An example would be a script that runs bwa to align read.
 Usually they look something like this: